 At the bottom of the Performance view, you’ll find an aggregation of performance metrics for the selected time frame:

-This tutorial serves as a starting point for those interested in performing load tests using Cypress scripts.
-Step enables you to reuse automation artifacts across the whole DevOps cycle and load testing is just one aspect of it.
-Further learning and exploration on performance testing, synthetic monitoring, and robotics can be found in other tutorials and resources.
+Incase you are just getting sarted with Step, this tutorial is one of our basic use cases of using Cypress script in Step.
+Step lets you reuse automation artifacts across the whole DevOps cycle, and load testing is just one aspect of it.
+For more use case of performance tests, synthetic monitoring, and robotics can be found on our tutorials page and resource library.

 This article demonstrates how to connect Grafana to data generated by Step.